UC Davis students in graduation caps and gowns

 What is an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI)?

 The UC Davis AANAPISI Initiative supports the recruitment, retention and graduation of Asian American and Pacific Islander students.
-It is fully funded by the U.S. Department of Education’s Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program, which started after the federal designation was created with the signing of the College Cost Reduction and Access Act of 2007.
+Colleges and universities are designated as eligible Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) when they meet two primary criteria: (1) eligibility as an eligible institution according to Section 312(b) of the Higher Education Act of 19651 as amended and (2) at least 10 percent Asian American and Pacific Islander undergraduate enrollment.
+The federal AANAPISI classification was created with the signing of the College Cost Reduction and Access Act of 2007.

-Notable facts about the AANAPISI program nationally:
+Notable facts about AANAPISIs nationally:

-- Of all the different Minority Serving Institution (MSI) designations, AANAPISIs are one of the newest.
+• AANAPISIs numerically represent the second-largest group of MSIs, but have historically been the least funded designation.
 In 2022, AANAPISIs received only 1.5% of the U.S. Department of Education’s appropriations for MSIs.

-- Despite the limited appropriations, 75% of low-income AandPI students attend an AANAPISI.
+• Despite the limited appropriations, 75% of low-income AandPI students attend an AANAPISI.

-- AANAPISIs enroll over 40% of all AandPI college undergraduate students, even though AANAPISIs only make up about 6% of colleges and universities in the U.S.
+• AANAPISIs enroll over 40% of all AandPI college undergraduate students, even though AANAPISIs only make up about 6% of colleges and universities in the U.S.

-- While the focus is to serve Asian American and Pacific Islander students, AANAPISI programs have benefited all students at each AANAPISI regardless of background.
+• While the focus is on serving AandPI students, AANAPISI programs have benefited all students at each AANAPISI, regardless of background.

 Kat Parpana